someLama/sc2MeleeCommanders/Dominion/README.md

 # The Terran Dominion

 Arcturus Mengsk leads with an iron fist the Terran empire.
-No sacrifice is too great for humanity!
+He does not goes on the battlefield himself, but send Nova when he need a hero unit on the field.

 ## Units